LaiqueMirza/virtual-res-back/readme.md

 # Resume Upload API

 A Node.js and Express.js backend application that handles resume uploads, converts documents to HTML, and stores them in a MySQL database.
+The application uses Joi for request validation and nodemon for development.

 ## Features

 - Upload resume files (.pdf, .doc, .docx)
 - Convert documents to HTML format
 - Store resume data in MySQL database
-- API endpoint for resume uploads
+- API endpoints for resume uploads, sharing, and viewing
+- Request validation using Joi
 - Automatic database initialization
 - Connection pooling for improved performance
 - Graceful shutdown handling
+- Development mode with nodemon for auto-restart

 ## Prerequisites